 Camp overview

-The Writers in the Environment camp is an immersive 3 day literacy program specifically designed for Year 5 and 6 students as part of the High Potential and Gifted Education (HPGE) initiative.
+The Writers in the Environment camp is an immersive 3 day literacy program specifically designed for Year 5 and 6 students as part of the Inspire – High potential and gifted education (HPGE) initiative.
 This program offers gifted and high potential students a unique opportunity to be challenged creatively, intellectually, and socially in a supportive and stimulating environment.

 Set in the beautiful natural surroundings of the Brewongle Environmental Education Centre, the camp encourages students to connect deeply with nature, finding inspiration to fuel their creativity and storytelling.
 The program is carefully tailored to develop and extend students’ writing skills, helping them broaden their literary repertoire while nurturing their passion for creative expression.